rm511130/PCF4CAS/README.md

 ![](./images/docker.png)

-As you can see, deploying Docker Images to PCF/PAS is simple and easy.
+** Quick Recap:** Deploying Docker images to PCF/PAS is simple and easy.
 You continue to benefit from all the same PAS features described in the previous lab: e.g. application monitoring, health-management, scaling, logging, routing, event tracking, etc.

 Let's `cf push` a Spring Boot application:

 ```
 cd ~   # to make sure you are back to the your home directory
 git clone https://github.com/rm511130/spring-music
-cd spring-music
-./gradlew clean assemble
+cd spring-music; ./gradlew clean assemble
 cf push
 ```
 ![](./images/buildpack.png)